rdegges/rdegges-www/content/2017/how-to-monetize-your-website-with-cryptocurrency-mining.md

   <em>Loading...</em>
 </div>

+**NOTE**: Click the play button above.
+You may need to disable your adblocker.
+It will allow you to mine cryptocurrency as you read this article.
+Neat right?

 Mining cryptocurrency in the browser is a relatively new strategy to monetize websites.
 It’s theoretically workable, but extremely inefficient: